Carol Downer: Life and career

-Downer is currently promoting women's liberation, giving speaking presentations, and working on her next book in which she advances the belief that women's collective efforts to achieve their sexual and reproductive liberation is a fundamental strategy for social change.
-She is also working on the board of directors of the Feminist Women's Health Centers of California.
+Downer was promoting women's liberation, giving speaking presentations, and working on her next book in which she advances the belief that women's collective efforts to achieve their sexual and reproductive liberation is a fundamental strategy for social change.
+She was also working on the board of directors of the Feminist Women's Health Centers of California.
 This board operates eight Women's Health Specialist Clinics.
 She recently posted a video on YouTube about the history of her foundation and how she taught other women about the speculum abortion technique.
-She is also an immigration lawyer in the Los Angeles area.
+She was also an immigration lawyer in the Los Angeles area.

+Downer died on January 13, 2025, at a hospital in Glendale, California, after a heart attack two weeks prior.
+She was 91.

 Self-help movement

 The self-help movement started with the formation of self-help groups across the United States as a reaction to the experiences women had with gynecologists in the 1950s and 1960s.
 It a structural response to the absolute authority of doctors, the objectification of women's bodies in health care, and the increasing dehumanization of the practice and field of medicine.
 The women in these groups believed that women and their bodily experiences were the best knowledge holders of women's bodies.
 That was their central epistemological principle.
 Downer was one of the so-called "self-helpers."